 - While the perennial plant qualifies as herbaceous, it contains absolutely no chlorophyll.
-This makes the amazing species one of the few true plants known to man that does not utilize chlorophyll.
+This further makes the amazing species one of the few true plants known to man that does not utilize chlorophyll.

 Indian Pipes Physical Description

-Species: M. uniflora
+- Species: M. uniflora

 Indian Pipes Distribution, Habitat, and Ecology

-In fact, this also remains one of the few known flowers to grow in this manner.
-Since the environmental requirements are highly complex.
+In fact, this amazing plant also remains one of the few known flowers to grow in this manner.
+Further, the environmental requirements of the species are highly complex.